Tire patch vs. Plugs

 1. You have expensive tires with lots of tread left, and you want a quality repair to protect your investment.

 The first step in any tire repair is to find the injury.
-This one was easy enough, we just followed the hissing sound to the bit of metal sticking out of the tire.
-We didn’t even need the dunk tank.
+This one was easy enough; we just followed the hissing sound to the bit of metal sticking out of the tire.
+We didn’t even need the dunk tank or soapy water.

 To install a plug patch, the tire must be removed from the rim.
 Before that, the wheel weights must be removed to prevent damage to the tire as it is being removed from the rim.